RocioValentin/HHL_Assignment/README.md

 #  2 About

 This repository contains materials used in a practical lecture for a course on Quantum Machine Learning and Artificial Intelligence, taught at the UIMP Quantum Science and Technology Master.
+The repository contains Jupyter notebooks used in the practical tutorials of the course.

-The goal of the tutorial is to gain practical knowledge about the quantum algorithm for solving linear systems of equations and applications of it for data fitting.
-We will also learn to set-up a developer environment and gain familiarity with QisKit, Visual Studio Code, Python Anaconda (miniconda), Python environments, Jupyter and GitHub.
+The first part of the repository introduces the student to programming tools (Python, Pythong environments, Visual Studio Code) that are useful for data analysis and quantum machine learning.
+It shows how to set-up a developer environment and gain familiarity with QisKit, Visual Studio Code, Python Anaconda (miniconda), Python environments, Jupyter and GitHub.

+The quantum notebooks are organized as follows:

+Linear systems of equations and Data Fitting.
+A tutorial to gain practical knowledge about the quantum algorithm for solving linear systems of equations and applications of it for data fitting.
 The lecture is divided in two tutorials, with files contained in the **tutorials** folder:

 1. **Tutorial 1:** **quantum linear solvers.** Gives an introduction to the quantum algorithm for solving linear equations.
 The tutorial is based on a [chapter of the QisKit Textbook](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-applications/hhl_tutorial.ipynb).